2000prcs/light-control-system/README.md

 5. To highlight the room user selects, I added 'highlight' class to the selected table row.
 6. To make arrow from the Display point to the highlighted room, I used [pseudostyle library](http://mcgivery.com/htmlelement-pseudostyle-settingmodifying-before-and-after-in-javascript) to change 'top' style attribute dynamically.
 7. Used [HTML Color Codes](https://html-color-codes.info/colors-from-image) to match components colors with the wireframe design.
-8. Added detailed styling to match with the wireframe design as much as I can.
+8. Added detailed styling to match with the wireframe design.
 9. Achieved 85% unit testing coverage.
-The challenging part was testing Controller component by mocking events.

 ## Prerequisites